 Anti-Japanese movement

 At the outbreak of war Japan chose to actively support the Allies against Germany/Austro-Hungary.
 As a long term British ally this was to be expected.
 Japan seized the opportunity by taking control of German territories.
 Japan declared war on Germany on 23rd August 1914.
 China joined the allies three years later on 14th August 1917.
 When the war was won in 1918 the victorious allies met together to negotiate the terms of the peace at the Palace of Versailles - including both China and Japan.
 The vexed question was what to do about the German overseas territories.
-China thought it had an agreement that the German occupied lands would be returned to Chinese control on allied victory.
+China thought it had an agreement that the German occupied lands would be returned to Chinese control on an Allied victory.
 The Chinese delegation had demanded the end of the treaty port system, the restoration of Shandong to China and the abolition of the 21 Demands foisted on China by Japan.
 The Japanese diktats had been issued in 1915 and included such things as Japanese occupation of Fujian province.
-What was revealed at the Versailles talks was that the Chinese leader Duan Qirai had made secret deals with the Japanese.
+What was revealed at the Versailles talks was that the Chinese leader Duan Qirai had held secret deals with the Japanese.
 These provided Duan with the funds for military campaigns in return for accepting Japanese rights over Shandong.
-It was the Versailles Treaty that focused growing resentment of the Chinese government's acceptance of the Japanese demands.
+It was the Versailles Treaty negotiationsthat focused growing resentment of the Chinese government's acceptance of the Japanese demands.

 The Chinese delegation was primarily led by Wellington Koo who, although a skilled negotiator, over-estimated his influence on U.S. President Woodrow Wilson.
 The foreign powers were concerned that restoring Shandong to China would create a dangerous precedent jeopardizing their areas of control within China.
 Instead the Versailles treaty agreed the transfer of Germany's land leases to Japan.
 Not only did it stir up trouble in China but the vindictive treatment of Germany led pretty directly to World War 2.